SapitoSucio/froggo-guides/docs/script_commands.md

 number.

 This is the only function around where a parameter may be either a string or a number!
-If it's a number, it means that only the items with that item ID number will be counted.
-If it is a string, it is assumed to mean the '`english name`' field from the item database.
+If It's a number, it means that only the items with that item ID number will be counted.
+If it is a string, it is assumed to mean the ``english name`` field from the item database.

 ---------------------------------------